-The face-to-face classes are taught at Calle de Doctor Castelo 44, Bajo, 28009.
-Madrid.
+The face-to-face classes are taught at Calle López de Hoyos 9, Floor 1° right, 28006, Madrid, España.

-In the heart of Madrid, a few meters from Retiro Park, close to Ibiza (line 9), O’Donnell (line 6) and Goya (line 2 and 4) and different bus lines.
+In the heart of Madrid, close to Gregorio Marañón (line 7 and 10), Ruben Darío (line 5) and different bus lines.

 Master’s programs are limited to a maximum of 30 students per group.
 The training courses have a number of between 12 and 15 students per class.